Leo963/Leo963/README.md

 [![wakatime](https://wakatime.com/badge/user/a16a7018-0463-41d6-8a0a-ff3dfb3aeb82.svg)](https://wakatime.com/@a16a7018-0463-41d6-8a0a-ff3dfb3aeb82)

 - 👋 Hi, I’m @Leo963 or usually known as Lukas Kaufmann
-- 👀 I am focusing a lot on networking and cyber security, whilst not excluding anything in particular
+- 👀 I am focusing a lot on DevOps and cyber security, whilst not excluding anything in particular
 - 🌱 I’m currently widening my horizons in the area of infrastructure and cloud administration
 - 🎓 At the moment I study Software engineering and technology at the Czech Technical University, Faculty of Electrical Engineering
 - 📫 If you want to reach me